amaraoussama94/Socket_with_c/README.md

 for lunix user ,how to use :./dns_query example.com a   (exemple)</br> windows user via powershell : dns_query.exe example.com a   (exemple)</br>

+### Parsing_URL.c , parsing_url.h :
+This is simple lib with one function .
+The function takes as input a URL, and it returns as output the hostname, the port number, and the document path .</br>

 ## Please attention  :
 for windows user please read the make file </br>